 Molekule is facing class-action lawsuits challenging the company’s marketing claims about its air purification products’ performance and abilities.
 Things first began to snowball when Dyson, a rival company, challenged 26 of Molekule’s marketing claims, and the National Advertising Division (NAD) upheld all 26.
 During the investigation, NAD uncovered that Molekule’s product testing had been performed at a lab the company sponsors or at a lab where Molekule’s founder is a director.

 Molekule faced additional scrutiny when a further investigation revealed that their studies were not conducted scientifically and were vulnerable to bias.
 Favorable testimonials of the product from doctors were also not supported by scientific evidence.

 Are these reasons to not buy a Molekule product?
 Based on what has occurred, all we can say is proceed at your own risk.

 Quality Air Purification Solutions

-At Rescue Air Heating and Cooling, it’s our mission to offer our customers top-quality air purification solutions from reputable manufacturers—the types of products we would want in our own homes.
+At Rescue Air and Plumbing, it’s our mission to offer our customers top-quality air purification solutions from reputable manufacturers—the types of products we would want in our own homes.
 If you’re struggling with poor indoor air quality in your home, please don’t hesitate to contact us to learn more about how we can help you: (972) 201-3253.